-Women's Health Physiotherapy
+Women's Health Exercise Physiology

 Back/Pelvic/Hip Pain (during or post pregnancy)60% of pregnant women will experience pain during or post pregnancy therefore assessment of the entire body mechanics and posture can identify potential contributing factors to your pain.

 Treatment includes joint mobility, exercise prescription, lifestyle modification and sleeping strategies.